 Hong Kong’s first-ever licensed virtual bank, Livi VB is a joint venture by the Bank of China Ltd, British Conglomerate Jardine Matheson Holdings Ltd and Beijing Jingdong Financial Technology Holding Co.
 With an initial investment of HK$2.5 billion, Livi VB is expected to start services within the next six months.

-ZhongAn Virtual Finance
+ZhongAn Virtual Finance (ZA Bank)

 The other entrants that received virtual banking licenses include Ant SME Services, Infinium Limited, Insight Fintech, Ping An OneConnect and WeLab Digital.